Capital gains tax on divorce

 HMRC still view the transfer of the property as a disposal and therefore liable to CGT, even though no actual money changes hands.

 You will need to obtain a valuation of the property at the date of transfer to calculate if there is a gain.
 HMRC require you to calculate the gain using the market value at the time of transfer.
 There are reliefs to be claimed against CGT if you have lived in the property at any time.
-You can claim relief for the period that you have lived in the property and from the 6th April 2020 the final 9 months (prior to 6th April 2020 18 months) of ownership.
+You can claim relief for the period that you have lived in the property and the final 9 months of ownership.

 In divorce cases, the family home is often the largest asset.
 However, if you transfer the property within 9 months of officially moving out, there will be no CGT due as you will be covered by the Private Residence Relief.
 If you transfer the family home after 9 months of moving out and the transfer falls into the tax year following separation, there may be CGT to pay.